-This page includes information that is specific to this state about parental kidnapping, also called custodial interference.
-There is also a page for general information that you may find helpful.
+This page includes general information that is not specific to this state about parental kidnapping, also called custodial interference.
+For information specific to Wyoming laws, please contact an attorney.
 Custody and kidnapping are particularly complicated and it is important to try to find an experienced lawyer to help you with your case.

 © 2008–2020 WomensLaw.org is a project of the National Network to End Domestic Violence, Inc. All rights reserved.
 This website is funded in part through a grant from the Office for Victims of Crime, Office of Justice Programs, U.S. Department of Justice.
 Neither the U.S. Department of Justice nor any of its components operate, control, are responsible for, or necessarily endorse, this website (including, without limitation, its content, technical infrastructure, and policies, and any services or tools provided).
 NNEDV is a 501©(3) non-profit organization; EIN 52-1973408.